goodshuffle/goodshuffle-developer-site/content/docs/setup/showit.md

 **PLEASE NOTE!
 You need to replace the text YOUR-PUBLIC-WEBSITE-KEY below with your Public Browser Key from Goodshuffle Pro (retrieved in the Activation step above).**

 9. Click Save
-10. Your Wishlist is now installed on your site
+10. Your Website Integration is now installed on your site
 11. Proceed to the next section

-*Previous versions of the Wishlist also required footer code.
-Some of our tutorial resources may still reference a footer, but if you are on version **0.5.0 or later** of the Wishlist you can safely ignore the footer setup.*
+*Previous versions of the Website Integration also required footer code.
+Some of our tutorial resources may still reference a footer, but if you are on version **0.5.0 or later** of the Website Integration you can safely ignore the footer setup.*

 ### Add a Gallery to the Page